alindeman/upgradingtorails4/text/02_upgrading.markdown

 @@@ ruby
 # Gemfile
-gem 'ransack', 'X.Y.Z' # TODO
+gem 'ransack', 'X.Y.Z' # TODO when ransack supports Rails 4
 @@@

 @@@ text
 $ bundle update rails ransack
 @@@

-If a Rails 4 compatible version is not yet available, the upgrade is unfortunately not possible until that gem adds support or the gem is removed from the application.
+If a Rails 4 compatible version is not yet available, it is unfortunately not possible for you to upgrade until that gem adds support or the gem is removed from the application.

 Check the gem's issue tracker to see if the authors are aware of the incompatibility; if not, create a new issue.

-It is also possible that the gem already works with Rails 4 and the constraints that the gem authors impose is unnecessary.
-For information on how to fork the gem and loosen the constraints, see Appendix A (TODO).
+It is also possible that the gem already works with Rails 4 and the constraints that the gem authors impose are unnecessary.
+If that is the case, I provide a guide to [forking the gem source and loosening the constraints](#forking-and-loosening-constraints).

-It is possible that an application will require many iterations of `bundle update`, seeing an incompatibility, upgrading the outdated gem, and rerunning `bundle update`.
+It is likely that an application will require many iterations of running `bundle update`, seeing an incompatibility, upgrading the outdated gem, and rerunning `bundle update`.
 It may begin feel like a game of whack-a-mole!
-Once `bundle` does run successfully, though, you are riding on Rails 4 and are ready to move on through rest of the book.
+Once `bundle` does run successfully, though, you are riding on Rails 4.